This post contains affiliate links.

 Black Garlic

-Black garlic is not a specific variety but rather garlic that has undergone a fermentation process.
+Black garlic is not a specific variety but rather garlic that has undergone fermentation.
 It is made by aging regular garlic bulbs at controlled temperature and humidity for several weeks.
 The process transforms the cloves into black, soft, and sweet garlic with a molasses-like flavor.
-It can be used as a unique ingredient in a variety of dishes, such as sauces, dressings, and even desserts.
-We will include some of our favorite garlic recipes in this post, but don’t have any for dessert.
+It can be used as an unique ingredient in a variety of dishes, such as sauces, dressings, and even desserts.
+We will include some of our favorite garlic recipes in this post, but donโ€™t have any for dessert.
 It would, however, be great on bagels in cream cheese.
-Check out our Guide to Making Flavored Cream Cheese.
+Check out ourย Guide to Making Flavored Cream Cheese.

 Blanco Piacenza

-Blanco Piacenza garlic is an Italian softneck variety known for its large bulbs and mild flavor.
+Blanco Piacenza garlic is an Italian softneck variety known for its large bulbs and a mild flavor.
 It has a white skin and cloves that are easy to peel.
-This garlic variety is versatile and can be used in various culinary applications.
-It works well in pastas, sautés, soups, and dressings, providing a subtle garlic taste without overpowering other flavors.
+This garlic variety is easy to use in just about any culinary application.
+A single clove wonโ€™t surprise you and take over the taste of your recipe.
+It works well in pastas, sautรฉs, soups, and dressings, providing a subtle garlic taste without overpowering other flavors.

 California Early Garlic